Pat Cash interview: “Nadal has brought something to the game that we’ve never seen before”

 “It took Federer almost his whole career to work him out,” Cash said.
 “That’s saying something, that’s how difficult it is, it took somebody as talented as Federer until last couple of years, to finally work out how to beat him.

-Nadal plays his last professional event this week at the Davis Cup Finals in Malaga and Cash said he would like to see him go out in style.
+Nadal played his last professional event at the Davis Cup Finals in Malaga in 2024.